Skip to main content

 Sustainability Accounting Standards Board (SASB) Index

-The Sustainability Accounting Standards Board (SASB) provides a collection of industry-specific standards to help measure and communicate performance on environmental, social and corporate governance topics.
+The Sustainability Accounting Standards Board (SASB) provides a set of industry-specific standards for measuring and communicating performance on environmental, social and corporate governance topics.

 Inclusion of information in this index should not be construed as a characterization of the materiality or financial impact of that information.
-Please see our corporate Annual Report or Form 10-K for the year ended December 31, 2022 and other publicly-filed documents available at https://investors.att.com/.
+Please see our corporate Annual Report or Form 10-K for the year ended December 31, 2023 and other publicly filed documents available at https://investors.att.com/.

 Telecommunication Services